Development and Conflict Research (DACOR)

 Berman, Eli, Jacob N. Shapiro, and Joseph H. Felter, Can Hearts and Minds Be Bought?
 The Economics of Counterinsurgency in Iraq, Journal of Political Economy 119, No. 4 (August 2011): 766–819.

 Berman, Eli, Joseph H. Felter, Jacob N. Shapiro, and Erin Troland.
-“Modest, Secure and Informed: Successful Development in Conflict Zones.”
+“Modest, Secure, and Employed: Successful Development in Conflict Zones.”
 American Economic Review: Papers and Proceedings 103 (2013): 512–17.
 Longer version as NBER Working Paper 18674.

 Berman, Eli, Joseph H. Felter, Jacob N. Shapiro, and Michael Callen, Do Working Men Rebel?
 Insurgency and Unemployment in Afghanistan, Iraq, and the Philippines, Journal of Conflict Resolution, August 2011.